2975: Classical Periodic Table

 Here, Randall has taken a modern periodic table and merged and color-coded the modern elements to represent the four classical elements, leaving only the edges and boundaries between dissimilar regions.
 Gaseous elements such as hydrogen are colored light blue for "air".
 Bromine and mercury, the two elements that remain liquid at room temperature and pressure, are colored dark blue for "water".
 Radioactive elements along the bottom of the table whose isotopes have only extremely short half-lives are red for "fire", with the rest of the chart filled in brown for "earth".
 The "earth" region includes many elements which are radioactive but have isotopes whose half-lives are greater than 1 day.
 (All elements also have radioactive isotopes with much shorter half-lives, but most of the universe's supply of any given element will tend to be its longest-lived isotope, since others rapidly decay.)

 The title text says that mercury should be classified as "wet earth".
 While it's a liquid, it has a very high surface tension so even large drops will stick together and may seem almost like a gel.
-Additionally, as evidenced by a very trustworthy source[1], mercury is functionally a solid for many fluid purposes, including boating.
+Additionally, as evidenced by a very trustworthy source[1], mercury (at room temperature) is functionally a solid for many fluid purposes, including boating.

 Table Sections[edit]